Frustratingly Easy Transferability Estimation: Experiments

 \subsection{Results}

-\textbf{TransRate as a Criterion for Source Selection} One of the most important applications of \ours is source model selection for a target task. \yingicml{Here} we evaluate the performance of \ours and other baseline measures for selection of a pre-trained model from $11$ source datasets to a specific target task.
+\textbf{TransRate as a Criterion for Source Selection.} One of the most important applications of \ours is source model selection for a target task. \yingicml{Here} we evaluate the performance of \ours and other baseline measures for selection of a pre-trained model from $11$ source datasets to a specific target task.
 The source datasets are ImageNet~\cite{russakovsky2015imagenet} and $10$ image datasets from \cite{salman2020adversarially}, including Caltech-101, Caltech-256, DTD, Flowers, SUN397, Pets, Food, Aircraft, Birds and Cars.
 For each source dataset, we pre-train a ResNet-18~\cite{he2016deep}, freeze it and discard the source data during fine-tuning.
-CIFAR-100~\cite{krizhevsky2009learning} and \yingicml{FMNIST}~\cite{xiao2017fashion} are adopted as the target tasks.
-For CIFAR-100, all the training data are available for fine-tuning.
-For FMNIST, we limit the number of examples per class to be $300$, so that fine-tuning outperforms training from scratch.
-The details of these datasets and their pre-trained models are available in Appendix~\ref{appsec:a}; experiments on more target tasks are available in Appendix~\ref{appsec:b1}.
+CIFAR-100~\cite{krizhevsky2009learning} and \yingicml{FMNIST}~\cite{xiao2017fashion} are adopted as the target tasks. \kai{For all target datasets, we use the whole training set for fine-tuning and for transferability estimation.} The details of these datasets and their pre-trained models are available in Appendix~\ref{appsec:a}; experiments on more target tasks are available in Appendix~\ref{appsec:b1}.

-Figure~\ref{fig:source_selection} \yingicml{show that} \kai{LFC, H-Score, LogME and \ours all correctly predict the ranking of top-5 source models, except the one pre-trained on Caltech-256, for CIFAR-100. \ours achieves the best $R_p$, $\tau_K$ and $\tau_\omega$, which means that the ranking predicted by \ours is more accurate than \yingicml{the others}.} As for FMNIST, \ours correctly predicts the top-4 source models, while all the other baselines fail to accurately predict the rank of the Caltech-101 model which comes the second among all. \ours outperforms the baselines by a large margin in all correlation coefficients.
+Figure~\ref{fig:source_selection} \yingicml{show that} \kai{LFC, H-Score, LogME and \ours all correctly predict the ranking of top-5 source models, except the one pre-trained on Caltech-256, for CIFAR-100. \ours achieves the best $R_p$, $\tau_K$ and $\tau_\omega$, which means that the ranking predicted by \ours is more accurate than \yingicml{the others}.} As for FMNIST, \ours correctly predicts the top-4 source models, \kai{though slightly underestimates the transferability of the Caltech-101 model}, while all the other baselines fail to accurately predict the rank of the Caltech-101 model which comes the second among all. \ours outperforms the baselines by a large margin in all correlation coefficients.
 These results demonstrate that TransRate can serve as a practical criterion for source selection in transfer learning.